jeremycx/node-LDAP/README.md

 Opens a new connection to the LDAP server or servers.
 Does not make a connection attept (that is saved until the first command is issued).

-Basically, this call will always success, but may throw an error in the case of improper parameters.
+Basically, this call will always succeeds, but may throw an error in the case of improper parameters.
 Will not return an error unless no memory is available.